 For those moments when you and the girls have gone out for drinks, lost track of time, and remember you’re meeting the rest of the party at dinner across town 5 minutes ago.
 Turn up a fashionable 5 minutes late instead of 20 minutes as you zoom past fellow pedestrians on the back of rickshaw style bikes.
-There are a couple of operators offering these rides in the city, The Bikeman and from next month, Jafa Cabs
+The Bikeman offers these kind of rides in the city centre.

 If you’re in town for a show at the Civic but have been wanting to try restaurants like Miss Clawdy’s or Baduzzi in Wynyard Quarter for ages, don’t let the distance between the two areas stop you from enjoying both.
 Hop on the Red CityLink bus on Beaumont St, Wynyard Quarter which runs through Fanshawe St, then get off right outside the Civic on Queen St. Plus, with a HOP card it’s only 50c for adults and the buses run at least every 10 minutes.

 When you’ve got a friend from out of town visiting our beautiful city centre, hire a Kiwi Tuk Tuk to make both yours and their experience in the city that much better.
 Kiwi Tuk Tuk’s can be used for everyday transport, but their intimate guided tours shine a special light on the city.
 Passengers will be exposed to some of the most iconic and interesting open spaces central Auckland has on offer.
 Just call them on 0800 885 855 to arrange a tour or hire.